Law Schools Should Continue to Develop Critical Thinking Skills, Not Become Finishing Schools

 Unlike the finishing school aspirations that I derided above ("Don't forget that real life is not the same as a classroom, so be polite!"), intellectual honesty needs to be taught in schools.
 Students do not matriculate with anything remotely resembling an appreciation of what plagiarism is, how to avoid it, why it is such an important issue, or what will happen to students who commit it.
 The very idea of "stealing somebody else's idea" seems like an odd variation on the concept of theft, and it is certainly not intuitively clear why that would be the gravest violation of academic standards.
 If we in universities do not teach it, we cannot console ourselves with the idea that students will somehow pick it up on the street or simply have a core intuition about it.

-In last Thursday's column, I only offered one of the two best reasons to reject the idea that law schools should include "being able to listen to hurtful or threatening arguments with equanimity" on our list of must-teach skills.
+In last Thursday's column, I offered only one of the two best reasons to reject the idea that law schools should include "being able to listen to hurtful or threatening arguments with equanimity" on our list of must-teach skills.
 In shorthand, my argument was a variation on the dependence/use distinction, amounting to this: Won't doesn't mean can't.
-That is, the pearl clutchers who look at (carefully edited) viral videos of students heckling and shouting at a speaker are wrong to believe that merely because these students are not demonstrating proper decorum, they are incapable of doing so.
+That is, the pearl clutchers who look at (carefully edited) viral videos of students heckling and shouting at a speaker are wrong to believe that merely because these students are not demonstrating proper decorum in that specific moment, they are entirely and hopelessly incapable of doing so.
 As I put it in that column, when there are different stakes, we see different behavior.

 As the same friend whose argument I cited above pointed out in a more recent conversation, Judges (and, I would add, managing partners and every other authority figure) are certainly capable of making the stakes clear (including jail time and fines for contempt of court, being fired or demoted, and so on).
 No sentient being living in a modern society is unaware of this.
 There is nothing wrong with mentioning it in class, I suppose, but imagining that there is a serious risk that Stanford's law students would act the same way in every context is simply silly.